alexanderbath/Dotfiles/README.md

 Ctrl-b will run a script named 'build' in the directory Vim was launched from.
 I use it to build SASS mostly.

+Ctrl-r will automatically remove all trailing whitespace from the file.

+### Bash
+- cdp is alaised to 'cd ~/projects'.
+This allows me to jump to my projects directory easily from anywhere.
+- dirs is aliased to 'dirs -v' to make it readable, as well as add directory ids.

 ### Tmux
 Leader is set to Ctrl-Space.